Library

 3. Optimal Workshop

 Optimal Workshop is a comprehensive testing toolkit.
 It’s aimed at research teams who are looking for a suite of testing.
-Optimal comprises five different testing tools.
-One each for card sorting, tree testing, first-click testing, note-taking, and surveys.
+Optimal includes tools for card sorting, tree testing, first-click testing, prototype testing, and surveys.

 Test information architecture and gather qualitative feedback under the same roof.
 Optimal automates data analysis once it collects survey and usability data.